 - RDPID instruction set extensions.

 The GLM+ cores inside Gemini Lake SoCs are accompanied by 4 MB of L2 cache, which we believe is a last level unified cache (Intel doesn’t actually confirm this), but is double from the Apollo Lake design.
 The enlarged cache can positively affect performance in various applications – as a rule of thumb doubling a cache cuts the miss rate by the square root of 2 (41%) at the expense of latency and power, but we don’t expect dramatic increases in performance compared to Apollo Lake across the board.
 The new SoCs operate at about the same frequencies as their predecessors.

 Intel says that the new Pentium Silver N5000/J5005 processors are 58-68% faster than the Pentium N3540/J2900 chips (Bay Trail platform featuring the Silvermont architecture, three generations old) in SYSMark 2014 SE.
 The improvement looks significant, especially keeping in mind rather high clocks of the Bayview SoCs, but is not completely surprising.
 The older Silvermont cores features a two-wide issue architecture, were equipped with smaller caches and featured a single-channel (64-bit) DDR3 memory controller – the new Gemini Lake platform is also more energy efficient than the Bay Trail platform introduced nearly four years ago because of architectural innovations and a thinner process technology.
 We yet have to test the new Gemini Lake-based products ourselves to find out real-world performance benefits brought by the enlarged cache, but at this time we have to report what Intel gives us.

-The Most Popular Xiaomi Models in 2017:
+The Most Popular Xiaomi Models on Sale: